variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-> Please join us at 8am on Friday, October 21st, 2016 for our next monthly meeting.
-The meeting will be held at the Cranford Cove Tea Tavern located at 823 10th Street.
+> Please join us at 8am on Friday, November 18th, 2016 for our next monthly meeting.
+The meeting will be held at Miss Mary's Kitchen located at 822 8th Street.